codalab/codalab-worksheets/docs/Code-Overview.md

 ```
 npm test -- -u
 ```

+(Note: these are technically "integration tests" since they test multiple components' rendering at once, but let's call them unit tests for simplicity and to distinguish them from the E2E frontend tests).

 - Unit tests for the backend in the [tests/unit](https://github.com/codalab/codalab-worksheets/tree/master/tests/unit) directory.
 These tests mock out certain aspects of the backend to test backend classes / utilities.